pragati-j/Problem_Setter/README.md

 # Questions_Setter
-A website where user can upload, view, upvote or rate questions
+A web application where user can upload their own questions as well as view problem statemet or upvote and rate questions uploaded by other users.
+An user has to upload questions with problem statement, related tags and difficulty level.
+Users can sort questions based on difficulty level, ratings or upvote.